airbnb/DeepLinkDispatch/README.md

 When using Kotlin we strongly suggest to use KSP as it can bring major speed improvements.

-To run the processor via KSP

-You first have to apply the KSP plugin.
+To run the processor via KSP you first have to apply the KSP plugin.
 Add the dependency to the `build.gradle` file of your main project:

 ```groovy
 buildscript {